gaofengnan/charcoal/README.md

 ## Description of files

-* The folder `singlecell` contains the real data example in the paper.
+* The folder `singlecell` contains the real data example in the paper, which came from [Suo et al, 2022](https://doi.org/10.1038/s41587-023-01734-7 "Suo et al, 2022) and was distributed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/version4/).

 ### R package